ElisR/pdb-tui/README.md

 ## Specific GPU Priorities

-- [ ] Add a trivial compute shader to the pipeline right at the end.
+- [x] Add a trivial compute shader to the pipeline right at the end.
 Start off with just subsampling.
-  - Might have to implement differently for TUI and windowed modes.
+- [x] Allow for grid-sizes of bigger than 1x1.

-- [ ] Allow for grid-sizes of bigger than 1x1.
+- [ ] Write a compute shader for traditional ASCII rasterisation.

 - [ ] Fix buffer sizes for images in `save_screenshot`.
 - [ ] Add colour back in.